andrehrferreira/ToS-Server-5/README.md

 - **High-performance UDP Server** with NanoSockets and zero-allocation packet processing
 - **Complete End-to-End Encryption** with ChaCha20-Poly1305 AEAD and replay protection
 - **Advanced FlatBuffer System** with unsafe pointer operations and comprehensive serialization
+- **World Origin Rebasing System** with quadrant-based position quantization for large worlds
-- **Entity Replication System** with delta compression and real-time synchronization
+- **Entity Replication System** with quantized data compression and real-time synchronization
+- **Native Unreal Engine Integration** with C++ client and Blueprint support
 - **X25519 Secure Handshake** using BouncyCastle (C#) and libsodium (C++)
 - **Cookie Anti-Spoof Protection** with HMAC-SHA256 stateless validation
 - **Packet Fragmentation & Reassembly** for large packets with automatic cleanup